Search

 The Gear Mating Process

-The break-in procedure for a new rearend (or frontend) is a relatively simple task; however, it needs to be done correctly to ensure a long-lasting setup.
-The idea is to mate the ring, and pinion gear tooth surfaces together, which, if done improperly, can lead to premature gear wear – however, it's not as complicated as it sounds.
-Because the ring and pinion are machined separately at the factory, it's important to "introduce" these surfaces together by putting a load on the setup, letting it cool, then progressively adding more load (speed) until the gears are in sync with each other.
+The break-in procedure for a new rear end (or front end) is a relatively simple task; however, it needs to be done correctly to ensure a long-lasting setup.
+The idea is to mate the ring and pinion gear tooth surfaces together, which, if done improperly, can lead to premature gear wear – however, it's not as complicated as it sounds.
+Because the ring and pinion are machined separately at the factory, it's important to "introduce" these surfaces together by putting a load on the setup, letting it cool, and then progressively adding more load (speed) until the gears are in sync with each other.
 This is easily achieved by simply "cruising" your vehicle at typical street speeds in specific steps.
-At Currie, we recommend the initial break-in to start by driving normally for 15-20 minutes (no bun outs, hard starts, or highway driving), then letting the vehicle rest for 30-minutes, never going over 50 miles without letting it cool.
-Towing and high speeds should also be avoided until after break-in (300-500 miles).
+At Currie, we recommend the initial break-in to start by driving normally for 15-20 minutes (no burnouts, hard starts, or highway driving), then letting the vehicle rest for 30 minutes, never going over 50 miles without letting it cool.
+Towing and high speeds should also be avoided until after the break-in (300-500 miles).
 Once this is achieved, we recommend you change the oil.

 Break-in Tips: